 - Keep your password dear to you.
 Stick to the protocol of never disclosing your password to even closest associates.
 The moment you say it out loud – there are people who want to know what’s up with you.

-- Keep your devices password protected – mobile phone, iPad, laptop, desktop.
-With BYOD/CYOD policies come the clause.
-If you lose your mobile you, the least you can do from preventing a thief to access the details on your mobile is to place a password.
+- Keep your devices password-protected – mobile phone, iPad, laptop, desktop.
+With BYOD/CYOD policies come to the clause.
+If you lose your mobile, the least you can do from preventing a thief to access the details on your mobile is to place a password.

 - Avoid sticking to easy to guess passwords.
 If your password is password1234 then the time to change is now.
 Such passwords can pave way for hackers breaking past your login as your read this.